Alfredo Luís da Costa: Autopsy and burial

 Alfredo Costa was buried on 11 February 1908.
 The day before, a group of three men, members of the Associação do Registo Civil (English: Civil Registry Association) who appeared outside the morgue to convince the director to provide a civil funeral.

 Autopsied in the early evening of the same day, the coroner found a total of 11 wounds throughout his body.
-There were three wounds in his head, two on the back and one in the chest which were caused by a sword, but were not considered fatal.
+There were three wounds in his head, two on the back and one in the chest, which were caused by a sword, but were not considered fatal.
 A seventh wound corresponded to a wound on the left side of his face.
 The rest of the wounds were caused by gunshots: one in the lower back, one straight through wound in the armpit and the humerus wound (both attributed to Prince Luís Filipe) and finally, a wound caused by a bullet that hit him in the upper part of his chest and perforated his lung, crossed his thorax, fracturing and lodging itself in a rib.
-This last wound was fatal, and responsible for Costa's death.
-The projectile was not recovered, but from the description, was a small 5–10 mm bullet from a 6.35–7.65 calibre automatic, which was not in standard for the Portuguese police at that time.
+This last wound was fatal and responsible for Costa's death.
+The projectile was not recovered, but from the description, it was a small 5–10 mm bullet from a 6.35–7.65 calibre automatic, which was not standard for the Portuguese police at that time.
 This reinforced a theory that was promulgated by conspiracy theorists: that Alfredo Costa was killed by people who did not wish the assassins to be interrogated.